-Residential Well-Being is for today's students—whether you are a current student or a future Hokie!
+Residential Well-being is for today's students—whether you are a current student or a future Hokie!
 Our design is creative and responsive, meeting the needs of a student’s mental, emotional, and social well-being.

-A full spectrum of student-facing departments will be incorporated into the residential experience—integrating a student’s living experience with Hokie Wellness and creating strong partnerships with Student Affairs’ Chief Inclusion and Belonging Officer, Cook Counseling Center, the Dean of Students, Living-Learning Programs, Housing Services, Learning Partnerships, and other departments across Student Affairs.
+A full spectrum of student-facing departments are incorporated into the residential experience—integrating a student’s living experience with Hokie Wellness and creating strong partnerships with Student Affairs’ Chief Inclusion and Belonging Officer, Cook Counseling Center, the Dean of Students, Living-Learning Programs, Housing Services, Learning Partnerships, and other departments across Student Affairs.
 The goal is an inclusive residential environment where all Hokies thrive.

-Why Residential Well-Being?
+Why Residential Well-being?

 Students spend more time in a residence hall than anywhere else on campus and we understand that the campus residential environment has an enormous impact on students.
 The habits, patterns, and relationships formed during the first year can significantly influence the trajectory of a student’s success.